satya66123/cakephp_crud/README.md

 To rebuild or add more tables, just update your database and run php bin\cake.php bake all TableName.

 🧑‍💻 Author
-Created by Satya Nani
+Created by Satya Srinath
-Contact: satyasrinath6@gmail.com
+Contact: satyasrinath666@gmail.com

 🪶 License
 This project is open-source and free to use for learning or demonstration purposes.